acako/deep_learning-X_Ray_Image_Classification/README.md

 ### Data and recreating the project
 Data obtained from Kaggle: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia.

-The CSV data files were not uploaded on Git, as they were too large.
+The CSV data files were not uploaded on GitHub, as they were too large.

 To recreate the project you need to download the dataset and use the methods in Data_explanation_and_preparation and Final_models files to preprocess the data, before modelling.